Are you working hard to write creative, quality articles, only to find out that people are not paying attention?

 1).
-What counts as data: Not every statement or sentence counts as data, which we can define as “factual information generated from experiments, surveys, or testing, which is used as a basis for forming conclusions.”
+What counts as data: Not every statement or sentence counts as data, which we can define as “factual information generated from experiments, surveys or testing that is used as a basis for forming conclusions.”

-Two people could research the same topic and yet get different results.
+Two people could research the same topic and get different results.
 Data isn’t static or favorable to everyone – or even to most people.
-But as long as your data comes from testing or has been proven by experts, using modern tools, your posts will be more authoritative.
+But, as long as your data comes from testing or has been proven by experts, using modern tools, your posts will be more authoritative.

-The scientists found that positive emotions from friends yields positive response from their friends.
+The scientists found that positive emotions from friends yields a positive response from the user.
 The reverse was also true.
 In other words: on Facebook, emotions are contagious.
-And now it has the data to back up that statement.
+And now, it has the data to back up that statement.